Clinton Seeks Arab Support For Iran Sanctions

 MICHELE KELEMEN: Dubai is so close to Iran that the port is filled with Iranian trading vessels and the U.S. consulate has a special office for Iran watchers.
 So this is one place where the U.S. wants to see international sanctions implemented.
 Clinton told a women's talk show in Abu Dhabi before coming to Dubai that it is in this region's best interest to keep financial and other pressures on Iran.

-Secretary HILLARY CLINTON (Department of State): The most recent analysis is that the sanctions have been working.
+HILLARY CLINTON: The most recent analysis is that the sanctions have been working.
 They have made it much more difficult for Iran to pursue its nuclear ambition.
 Iran's had technological problems that have made it slow down its timetable.

 KELEMEN: But Clinton is walking a fine line on this trip trying to make sure that any new analysis won't dampen the resolve of the region to deal with Iran.